 The Florey’s unwavering drive to improve the lives of people living with MND now continues through these new research projects that will commence in the next six months.

 Dr Mouna Haidar will create a new mouse model which replicates core features of non-inherited MND, the most common form of the disease, to allow testing of potential treatments that may slow the progression or cure the disease.

 An Inaugural Mid-Career Research Fellowship, awarded to Dr Fazel Shabanpoor, will aim to develop potential new MND treatments that prevent the production of toxic substances in motor neurons and improve the ability of a motor neuron to clear the toxic substances it produces.

-Taking another approach to MND research, Assoc Prof Lachlan Thompson is leading the Florey's Neurogenesis and Neural Transplantation Laboratory.
-His team is investigating the benefits of stem cell therapy in MND with a view to advance the pathway for a stem cell clinical trial.
+Taking another approach to MND research, Associate Professor Lachlan Thompson is leading The Florey’s Neurogenesis and Neural Transplantation Laboratory.
+His team is investigating the benefits of stem cell therapy in MND with a view to advancing the pathway for a stem cell clinical trial.

 “We think this can have a big impact down the track for MND patients”, commented Thompson.

-In announcing the new funding and research projects, FightMND CEO Jamie Howden remarked that early and potentially positive signs from clinical trials and drug development are already being seen from research projects underway.
+In announcing the new funding and research projects, FightMND CEO Jamie Howden remarked that early and potentially positive signs from clinical trials and drug development are already being seen in research projects underway.